Shewiiii/YetAnotherAudioProject/README.md

 ### Results

-![Frequency responses used to make the new target](phones/graph.png) Only 4 IEMs have been studied for now.
-The following target is their average:
+![Frequency responses used to make the new target](phones/graph.png) The following target is their average:

 ![Shewi Target, DFHRTF compliant](graph.png)
 (Happy to see that my old stupid target ("Shewi Target") had almost the correct shape at 10k !)